-At VLACS, students have the opportunity to customize their learning according to their interests, talents or passions.
-Our flexible learning paths include courses, projects, experiences, teams, college and badges.
-By mixing these learning paths, students create their own unique learning playlists.
+At VLACS, students have the opportunity to customize their learning according to their interests, talents, or passions.
+Our flexible learning journeys include courses, projects, experiences, teams, and college.
+By mixing these learning journeys, students create their own unique learning playlists.

 We are a competency-based school.
 We define competencies as the big ideas and enduring understandings that students are expected to master before moving on.
 For example, this competency is part of the U.S. Government competency group:

 Students will demonstrate an understanding of the rights and responsibilities of citizenship by investigating the political processes and citizen involvement in local, state and national governments

 We understand that not everyone learns at the same rate and that many students will benefit from having more time to master a concept.
 The same student that struggles with one competency may find that the next competency is easier for them to master, and they progress quickly.
 We do not label students as failures because they need more time to learn.
 At the same time, we welcome students who would like to accelerate their learning.
 Students who meet the prerequisites for college courses are welcome to enroll at any time during their high school career.